 A candidate need to be adequately prepared to handle the aptitude test of any of the companies.
 This stage is very important and if one does not clear this stage, then one cannot move to the next stage in the selection process, which is usually the Group Discussion.
 The next stage in the selection process is the Group Discussion.

 A group discussion or GD is conducted to test the interpersonal, including communication, skills of candidates.
 It also tests a candidate's knowledge and his ability to link the facts.

 In a GD, a group of students is asked to discuss a topic given to them.
 The topics that are given in GD are of two types – Knowledge based and Abstract.
-GD is conducted to test certain key attributes in you.
-You would be tested for your clarity of thought and clarity of language.
-The companies, also, test your ability to understand and structure a response to the topic.
-Your leadership skills are also put to test during Group Discussion.
-In order to do well in GD, you need to read newspapers, magazines regularly.
+GD is conducted to test certain key attributes in candidates.
+They would be tested for their clarity of thought and clarity of language.
+The companies, also, test their ability to understand and structure a response to the topic.
+Their leadership skills are also put to test during Group Discussion.
+In order to do well in GD, candidates need to read newspapers, magazines regularly.

-Technical Interviews separately, while some other companies combine both types in a single interview.
+Certain companies conduct HR & Technical Interviews separately, while some other companies combine both types in a single interview.
 The interviews are conducted to test a candidate's knowledge of self, his career plans, hobbies, interests, achievements, knowledge about his specialization etc. Questions can be drawn from any area.
-It is expected that you have a clear career goal or objective when you face an interview panel.
-If you are from the department of Electronics Engineering and you are applying to TCS, then it is expected that you have good command over the subjects you have learnt in your engineering.
-At the same time, you need to show interest in the field of IT and come up with a convincing answer as to why you are shifting your field from "Electronics Engineering" to "IT".
-Overall, your confidence and your knowledge are the key attributes which would be checked here.
+It is expected that a candidate has a clear career goal or objective when he/she faces an interview panel.
+If one is from the department of Electronics Engineering and one is applying to TCS, then it is expected that one has a good command over the subjects one has learnt in one's engineering.
+At the same time, candidates need to show interest in the field of IT and come up with a convincing answer as to why they are shifting their field from "Electronics Engineering" to "IT".
+Overall, one's confidence and one's knowledge are the key attributes which would be checked here.